 Address: 30 Ekkamai 21 Alley, Khwaeng Khlong Tan Nuea, Khet Watthana, Krung Thep Maha Nakhon 10110, Thailand

 Operating Hours: 8:30AM-4:30PM, Mon-Sat

 What to Order: Pad kee mao crab, Goong tod gratiem, Galam bee pad nam pla neua boo

 Expect to Pay: About THB 300 for the pad kee mao crab, THB 200 for the goong tod gratiem

 How to Get There: Take the BTS to Ekkamai Station.
 It’s a little too far to walk to Nhong Rim Klong from there, so it’s best you take a taxi or Uber to get to the restaurant.

 If you visit Nhong Rim Klong, then you may want to enjoy a bowl of Thai beef noodles at Wattana Panich as well.
 It’s just a short walk from Nhong Rim Klong and easy to spot with its gigantic bubbling cauldron of beef stewing out front.

-Have you ever seen such a thing?
-Wattana Panich is famous for the beef slow-braised with spices in this very cauldron.
 We went on a street food tour led by a chef who has a restaurant in Hua Hin, and he told me that Wattana Panich is his absolute favorite place to eat in Bangkok.
-And it’s all because of this beef.
+And it’s all because of this magical cauldron of beef.